 Birth Year : 1882

-Walter S. Buchanan was hired as president of Kentucky State University (K-State) in 1912, but he never arrived at the school; therefore, Green P. Russell was hired in his place.
+Walter S. Buchanan was hired as president of Kentucky State University (K-State) in 1912, but he never arrived at the school; Green P. Russell was hired in his place.
 W. S. Buchanan was born in Troy, AL, the son of Frederick and Harriet Buchanan (Artis) [sources: 1900 and 1910 U.S. Federal Census].
-When hired by K-State, W. S. Buchanan was serving as the second president of Alabama A & M College (now Alabama A & M University), his tenure was 1909-1921.
+When hired by K-State, W. S. Buchanan was serving as the second president of Alabama A & M College (now Alabama A & M University); his tenure there was 1909-1921.
 The first president of Alabama A & M was William H. Councill, who served from 1890 until his death in 1909.
 His son-in-law was Walter S. Buchanan, who was married to Councill's daughter, Ida.
 The couple is listed in the 1910 U.S. Federal Census as living on the Alabama A & M campus along with several family members.
-In 1912, though Buchanan had applied to be president of K- State and he had accepted the position, it was much too difficult for him to leave Alabama A & M. One of the reasons being the continued fight for funding for Alabama A & M to continue to exist as a college.
-One funding battle being the fight for the school to receive Smith-Lever funding [see online United States v.
+In 1912, though Buchanan had applied to be president of K-State and accepted the position, it was much too difficult for him to leave Alabama A & M. One of the reasons was the continuing fight for funding for Alabama A & M to continue to exist as a college, including the the battle for the school to receive Smith-Lever funding [see United States v.
 State of Alabama].
 "When Buchanan became president he inherited a campus with twenty-two buildings including classrooms, dormitories, and shops.
 Buchanan also inherited a deficit in the school's budget.
 The state budget was $4,000 with a federal sum of $11,000.
-The two budgets totaled $15,000, about $5,000 short of the college's needs for annual expenses." - - [source: p.13 of the National Register of Historic Places Registration Form, NPS Form 10-900 (Rev. 10-90), Alabama Agricultural and Mechanical University Historic District, 11/20/2001 (online .pdf)].
-In 1919, Alabama A & M was downgraded to a junior college, and in 1921, Buchanan resigned.
-W. S. Buchanan was a 1907 graduate of Harvard College where he earned a B.A.S, and he received an honorary degree from Selma University in 1911 [source: "Life directors, life and active members, Alabama" N. E. A. Bulletin, September 1917, vol.6, no.1, p.101].
+The two budgets totaled $15,000, about $5,000 short of the college's needs for annual expenses." - - [source: p.
+13 of the National Register of Historic Places Registration Form, NPS Form 10-900 (Rev. 10-90), Alabama Agricultural and Mechanical University Historic District, 11/20/2001 (.pdf)].
+In 1919, Alabama A & M was downgraded to a junior college, and in 1921 Buchanan resigned.
+W. S. Buchanan was a 1907 graduate of Harvard College, where he earned a B.A.S., and he received an honorary degree from Selma University in 1911 [source: "Life directors, life and active members, Alabama" N. E. A. Bulletin, September 1917, vol. 6, no. 1, p.
+101].
 There is no record of Walter S. Buchanan resigning from Kentucky State University in 1912, and he was never affiliated with the school after 1912.
+Walter S. Buchanan died May 28, 1954 in Pittsburgh, PA, according to the Pennsylvania Death Certificate #37107.
 Contact Alabama A & M University Library for additional information on the tenure of Walter S. Buchanan.

 Subjects: Education and Educators